Skip to Content

 Police ‘brutally beating’ protesters

-Police opened fire on protesters in Dhaka earlier in the day, according to a journalist working for CNN, even as security forces have been under scrutiny for unleashing a wave of brutality on demonstrators.
+Police opened fire on protesters in Dhaka that day, according to a journalist working for CNN, despite intense criticism of alleged brutality by security forces against demonstrators.

-At least four people sustained injuries as protesters were gathering at Dhaka Medical College on Monday, according to the journalist.
+At least four people sustained injuries as protesters gathered at Dhaka Medical College on Monday, according to the journalist.
 One of those people was shot in the head.

 Protesters told CNN that the military was blocking Dhaka Medical College Bakshibazar Gate.
-Police also used tear gas on protesters there, according to a demonstrator on the ground.
+Police also used tear gas on protesters there, according to a demonstrator.

 Students and protesters at Dhaka University Campus and the Shaheed Minar, a national monument in the capital, were beaten by police as they assembled at these locations.